 Crush injuries are a potential hazard for mechanics working in a garage due to the need to lift and manoeuvre heavy vehicles and/or vehicle parts.
 Work equipment accidents may occur if the equipment for lifting has not been regularly maintained and is therefore faulty, or if staff are not sufficiently trained in using the equipment, resulting in crush injuries.

-If you have sustained a crush injury due to a garage accident caused by someone else’s negligence, you may be eligible to make a claim.
-Contact Accident Claims UK for further help and advice on making a garage accident claim.
+If you have sustained a crush injury due to a garage accident caused by someone else’s negligence, you may be eligible to make a motor vehicle repair accident claim.
+Please don’t hesitate to contact Accident Claims UK for further help and advice on making a No Win No Fee garage accident claim for compensation today.

-The RIDDOR reported that over the three years between 2009 – 2012, 21% of non-fatal injuries involved slip, trip and fall accidents and were the second most common types of accidents for vehicle repair garage employees, the statistics can be found here.
+The RIDDOR reported that over the three years between 2009 – 2012, 21% of non-fatal injuries involved slip, trip and fall accidents and were the second most common types of accidents for vehicle repair garage employees, the statistics can be found on the HSE site..

 This type of accident may result in a variety of injuries with varying degrees of severity.
 Injuries may range from minor such as bruising, cuts and grazes, to more severe injuries like breaks, fractures or spinal damage which take a long time to heal, and depending on the injury, may result in on-going pain, and health complications.
 Time off from work may also be necessary.